taddes/python-crypto/des/des.md

 * Key to breaking DES is breaking the S-Box.
 To determine the values within the s-boxes, we look for information leakage that points to non-random behavior in a seemingly random set of numbers within the S-Box.
 The S-Box implementation output is similar to true random numbers created by the S-Box.
 * Linear Crypto. needs N plaintext / ciphertext pairs.
 One needs 2^47 known plaintexts, so this approach is not practical when cracking DES.
 * Some have speculated that a backdoor was planted with DES due to NSA interference with Horst Feistel's work.
 Even a small modification could weaken DES

+### Differential Cryptoanalysis
+* Seeks to determine possible information leakage due to non-random behavior.
+* Requires N plaintext/ ciphertext pairs.
+Approach aims to map bitwise X differences in the input (plaintext) to Y differences in the output (ciphertext). **What happens to the output as you change one bit in the input?**